Giorgio Gomelsky: The Crawdaddy Club

-Not having the facilities to film the band live at the club, he took them into the RG Jones recording studio in Wimbledon, one of the few independent studios in London at the time.
+Not having the facilities to film the band live at the club, he took them into the RG Jones Recording Studios in Wimbledon, one of the few independent studios in London at the time.
 Two songs were recorded and extra footage shot.
 As Gomelsky was editing he got a call from Gay, who was writing his article, asking how to name the club.
 Gomelsky, on the spur of the moment, inspired by "Crawdad" – the high point of The Stones' show, with a chorus of "Hey, crawdaddy!" - came up with "The Crawdaddy".

 Somewhat to his surprise and delight, a full page feature duly appeared in The Richmond and Twickenham Times.
 Gomelsky showed the article to acquaintance Patrick Doncaster, the music critic of the Daily Mirror, the largest circulation British daily newspaper.
 Doncaster was persuaded to, in turn, visit the club, and a half-page feature duly appeared in the next day's Mirror.
 The powers that be at Ind Coope Breweries, owners of the Station Hotel, were aghast at the degenerate behaviour displayed in the article and the club was evicted forthwith.

 He had to return to Switzerland, for three weeks, as his father had died.
 His colleague, photographer Hamish Grimes, went to Pendleton, who provided an introduction to Commander Wheeler, director of the Richmond Athletic Association.
 They had grounds, just a block away from the Station Hotel, where the National Jazz Festival was held.
 An arrangement was made for the club to move to a room, almost triple the capacity of the Station Hotel, below the grandstand.

-When the Rolling Stones became too big for small local clubs and went on tour, their residency at the Crawdaddy was taken over by another leading R&B group from nearby Kingston upon Thames, The Yardbirds, featuring Eric Clapton.
-Other artists who played at the club included Led Zeppelin, Long John Baldry, Elton John and Rod Stewart.
-In the 1960s, Gomelsky went on to manage and produce The Yardbirds, and form Marmalade Records.
-He also signed Julie Driscoll and Brian Auger & The Trinity, and produced early recordings by Jeff Beck, Jimmy Page (both of whom played with the Yardbirds), Blossom Toes, Rod Stewart, John McLaughlin (the 1969 album Extrapolation), Alexis Korner, Graham Bond and Soft Machine.
+When the Rolling Stones became too big for small local clubs and went on tour, their residency at the Crawdaddy was taken over by another leading R&B group from nearby Kingston upon Thames, the Yardbirds, featuring Eric Clapton.
+Other artists who played at the club included future members of Led Zeppelin, Long John Baldry, Elton John and Rod Stewart.

+Other activities in the 1960s

-He arranged for British rock musicians to record with American blues musicians, including the Yardbirds featuring Eric Clapton with Sonny Boy Williamson, who was Gomelsky's roommate for a period in Britain.
-Gomelsky claims that Sonny Boy jammed with Rahsaan Roland Kirk in all keys on a single blues harmonica made to play in one key.
+Gomelsky went on to manage and produce the Yardbirds, and also arranged for British rock musicians to record with American blues musicians, including the Yardbirds with Sonny Boy Williamson, who was Gomelsky's roommate for a period in Britain.
+Gomelsky claims that Williamson jammed with Rahsaan Roland Kirk in all keys on a single blues harmonica made to play in one key.

+Gomelsky formed Marmalade Records to which he signed Julie Driscoll and Brian Auger & the Trinity.
+He produced early recordings by Jeff Beck, Jimmy Page (both of whom played with the Yardbirds), Blossom Toes, Rod Stewart, John McLaughlin (the 1969 album Extrapolation), Alexis Korner, Graham Bond and Soft Machine.

+The 1970s

-In the 1970s, he became involved with progressive jazz rock bands such as Gong, Henry Cow and Magma.
+In the 1970s, Gomelsky became involved with progressive jazz rock bands such as Gong, Henry Cow and Magma.